 Product Regulatory Team

-Schiff Hardin's multidisciplinary product regulatory team has extensive expertise in the domestic and international regulation of consumer and industrial products.
+Schiff Hardin's multidisciplinary product regulatory team has extensive experience in the domestic and international regulation of consumer and industrial products.
 We counsel clients on the requirements affecting all stages of a product's life cycle, including design, manufacturing, packaging, importing, exporting, distribution, sale, transportation, disposal and recycling.

 Our team provides both regulatory compliance counseling and defense of enforcement actions in the following areas: